ejrbuss/type-mark/docs/index.md

 42
 ```

-Collapse **cannot** be called via the alternate call pattern.
+**Note** Collapse does not support the alternate calling syntax.

-Does not play nicely with `arrayof` or `of`, but gets along just fine with
-`not` and `assert`.

 ##### All Together

 Modifiers can be combined to create a complex check.
-For example here we assert
+For example, here we assert
 that `x` is not an array of numbers

 ```js